Viaje a Bali - Amed -Pura Lempuyang Lahur - Templo de-las Puertas del Cielo

 Travel guide to Amed and Mount Agung; the treasure of Bali

 Amed is a region located on the northeast coast of Bali.
-If you are one of those who don’t like places that are full of tourists and souvenir shops like for example the Kuta area in the south of Bali; Amed is an ideal place for you.
+If you are one of those who don’t like places that are full of tourists and souvenir shops like for example the Kuta or Seminyak area in the south of Bali; Amed is an ideal place for you.
+If you already decided to go, this post will help you as an Amed travel guide; here I will tell you all the best places to see in Amed.

 The Amed region is divided into seven small villages, mostly fishing villages, humble and with few tourists where one can enjoy quieter beaches and locals much less interested than other areas of Bali.